TorinFelton/TorinFelton/README.md

-# About Me
-hi :D
+## hi :D

 I've just graduated from The University of Manchester with a BSc in Computer Science.
 I've been programming as a hobby for quite a while, occasionally building projects on here for fun.
 I've largely stopped uploading public projects here unless I find them particularly interesting.
 I like to maintain a diverse range of projects as the real passion I have is for fast-paced learning and a continuously challenging project.

+## **I have no particular allegiance to individual tech stacks/tools/languages/paradigms -- I cling to whatever I find interesting or challenging.**

+I have experience across the board, such as in hardware design (verilog+FPGAs), various languages like Java/Python/C/ARM assembly, web development using JS frameworks, desktop application development in C#, operating systems development, etc.

+## Job stuff
-I will be joining Optiver as a software engineer in November 2024.
+I have done an internship with Optiver for software engineering, and will be joining them as a full-time engineer in November 2024 (Amsterdam).

+## other hobbies???
+Piano is the other half of my life, though I'm also quite interested in fashion.

 # Favourite Projects